rdiaz02/OncoSimul/OncoSimulR/src/README_Unity_compilation.txt

 =====================================

 - Split the single cpp into two or four, and use MAKEFLAGS += -j2.
 Probably not worth it now.
+- Note that decreases in compilation are not the only thing that matters, if the optimizations we leave out could make execution much faster.

 Times (on my machine)
 =====================

-Using Windows 10 and Windows Server 2022 as virtual machines
+Using Windows 10 and Windows Server 2022 as virtual machines (windows server: 1 CPU, windows 10 uses 2)

 |           | Windows server | Windows 10 |
 |-----------+----------------+------------|